dxw/playbook/_includes/sections/work-we-do/hosting-and-supporting-services.md

 Each ticket's priority should be reviewed regularly: whenever we update a ticket, we check the priority to make sure it's still right.

+##### Time since last response

+Our clients expect to be kept in the loop.
+If a ticket hasn't had any activity for a while, it might be a sign that it needs following up on.
+This might mean taking over where another person on support left off.

 #### Initial investigation

 It's important that we don't make changes unless we thoroughly understand what